android/compose-samples/CONTRIBUTING.md

    [Kotlin Style Guide](https://android.github.io/kotlin-guides/style.html) for the recommended coding standards for this organization.
 1. Ensure that your code has an appropriate set of unit tests which all pass.
-1. Submit a pull request targeting the latest `main` branch.
+1. Submit a pull request targeting the `main` branch.